Letter of transmittal

 Dear Parliamentary Service Commissioner

-I have pleasure in presenting to you the Parliamentary Service Merit Protection Commissioner’s annual report for the year ended 30 June 2017.
-Section 49 of the Parliamentary Service Act 1999 requires that, after the end of each financial year, the Commissioner must give a report to the Parliamentary Service Commissioner on the activities of the Commissioner during the year.
+I am pleased to present the Parliamentary Service Merit Protection Commissioner’s annual report for the year ended 30 June 2018.
+As required by section 49 of the Parliamentary Service Act 1999 my report deals with the activities of the Office of the Parliamentary Service Merit Protection Commissioner; it is required that I must give a report to the Parliamentary Service Commissioner.

 Parliamentary Service Merit Protection Commissioner

-The Parliamentary Service comprises the Department of Parliamentary Services, the Department of the Senate, the Department of the House of Representatives and the Parliamentary Budget Office.
+The Parliamentary Service comprises the Department of Parliamentary Services, the Department of the Senate, the Department of the House Representative and the Parliamentary Budget Office.

 Outcomes for the year